leesolutions/marionette/README.md

 master and executes puppet runs on demand.
 Marionette uses fast and lightweight 0MQ <http://zeromq.org> messaging system.

+* From version 0.0.12 onward, Puppet.message returns an array and includes system command results.
-* From version 0.0.9 onward, Marionette.setup automatically run at connect.
+* From version 0.0.9 onward, Marionette.setup automatically ran at connect.
 * From version 0.0.8 onward, use puppet agent for puppet runs
 * From version 0.0.7 onward, talk replaces send and receive.
 * From version 0.0.7 onward, marionette reconnects after n-poll attempts (10 by default).